What's Wrong With Green Energy?

 Glad you asked....

-As the Marxist Left attempts to drag America into the sewage pit of so-called green energy, General Marvin Covault takes a deep dive into just how devastating this farce would be to our planet if ever the crazed attempted this on a large scale.
-"Glaciers in Iowa" is one of the many brilliant blogs that can be found at his website.
+As the Marxist Left attempts to drag America into the sewage pit of so-called green energy, we take a deep dive into just how devastating this farce would be to our planet if ever the crazed attempted this on a large scale.
+"Glaciers in Iowa" is one of the many brilliant blogs that can be found at General Covault's website, "We The People Speaking".
+Following that is an excellent short article on the massive destruction of our earth created by so called "environmentally friendly" green energy.
+As usual, the Left doesn't bother to actually research the feel good "solutions" they push.

 Read the original article at this location: HERE